dnspavankumar/ALFRED/RENDER_DEPLOY.md

 - **Issue**: Application not loading
   **Solution**: Check the logs in the Render dashboard for both services to identify any errors.

+### Local Docker Testing Issues

+- **Issue**: "failed to solve: failed to read dockerfile: open Dockerfile: no such file or directory" **Solution**: Use Docker Compose with the provided `docker-compose-start.bat` script instead of individual Docker commands.

+- **Issue**: Docker daemon not running
+  **Solution**: Start Docker Desktop and wait for it to fully initialize before running the scripts.

+- **Issue**: Port already in use
+  **Solution**: Stop any existing containers with `docker-compose down` before starting new ones.

+For more detailed troubleshooting, refer to the `DOCKER_TROUBLESHOOTING.md` file.

 ## Additional Information